Ahmed-Arafat10/Git/Git.md

 -> -b: stands for branch

-- New command in latest git version: {Not comman as it is new}
+- New command in latest git version: {Not common as it is new}
 - Switch to a branch
 $ git switch <BranchName>